 The secco recitative for bass sets aside the upper strings but heavily involves the continuo instruments; bassoon, cello, bass, harpsichord or, more likely, any combination that the director wishes to choose.
 If the arias appear to lack explicit imagery in this cantata, the same cannot be said of the recitatives.
 The hurling aside of the stubborn by God′s arm (bar 4), His arm exalting (bar 6) and the planet quaking before it (bars 7-8) are all pictured by easily discernible bursts of energy in the lower line.

 But His saving of the sufferers, those favoured ones who will discover congeniality and grace, is communicated through a tender arioso underpinned by a firm and unswerving quaver bass line.
-Nevertheless, the recitative format returns to end the movement with God′s invitation and call to receive Him in full faith.
+Nevertheless, the recitative format returns to end the movement with God′s invitation and the call to receive Him in full faith.

 It is a mini-operatic scene and an imaginative adaptation of the A-B-A musical format; a further example of Bach′s immensely wide repertoire of inspired and inventive recitative structures.

 Where the darker sounds held sway in the first aria, brighter tones dominate in that for soprano and solo violin.
 Again the text lacks striking imagery—-prepare the way to You, Jesus and look upon the faithful soul with eyes of grace.
-What significance the violin has is difficult to divine.
+What significance the violin may have is difficult to divine.

 Might it have been a representation of some well known symbol such as the twinkling morning star depicted in the fantasia of C 1?
 Or is it simply an image of Christ′s bright and ever-inviting gaze beaming down upon the faithful?
 Or might it be an expression of a naive, childlike elation at the thought of His advent?
 Whatever the genesis, this is a charming aria, full of grace and refinement.
 The violin figuration is often reminiscent of that of the sixth prelude from Book 1 of the Well Tempered Clavier; and in the same key.
 Coincidence or an intended reference?
 The long held note on bereite—-the willingness and preparation to approach the Lord (bars 20-21) makes its point clearly as does the soprano′s final e flat on Augen—-eyes.
 Students will relish the powerfully expressive use of the Neapolitan chord repeated throughout this aria.

 Every so often one alights upon a movement which is so popular and universally loved that there is virtually nothing new that can be said about it.
 Known as Jesu Joy of Man′s Desiring, the chorale setting which concludes both parts of this cantata is one such piece.
 What church choir has not sung it?
 What classical piano student has not wrestled with a simple keyboard arrangement?
 It is, in fact, an uncomplicated mini chorale/fantasia in which the choir sings simply harmonised lines of the chorale (reinforced by the trumpet) whilst strings and oboe weave around it a seemingly endless melodic strand of universal attraction.
 The text affirms the love of the Lord and His solace in times of sickness and sadness.
-The constant stream of three quavers heard three times in each bar (9/8) is almost certainly symbolic of the Holy Trinity, although it is not directly mentioned in the text.
+The constant stream of three quavers heard thrice in each bar (9/8) is almost certainly symbolic of the Holy Trinity, although it is not directly mentioned in the text.

 The tenor aria which opens the second and shorter part of the cantata is decidedly unusual.
 In essence it is a petition for help—-so that I might call and confess to You, in any of life′s circumstance—-only then will my heart burn with Your love.
 The voice is supported by an enhanced continuo line, the essential quaver movement of which is played by the cello, bass and bassoon.
 However, this is ornamented by a series of rolling triplets played on the organ with the left hand while the right hand fills in the harmonies as is usual continuo practice.